ikhanhdoit/My-Cloud-Resume-Challenge/README.md

 ## 11. CI/CD (Part 2)
 - Using Github Actions to show the most recent version of the resume by invalidating the Cloudfront Cache each time there is an update to Github
 - This is ensure that users will get the most updated content instead of a cache when updates are made to GitHub
+- Both CI/CD workflows with Github Actions were added to the same workflow file